aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-databases.md

 We invite you to browse the Discover and Explore sections for this database on you own, to get an idea of the features offered by the Materials Cloud interface.

 Thank you for reading this blog post and have fun exploring AiiDA!

+## Footnotes

+[^1]:
+    Note that while this is a curated database, meaning that it has supplementary metadata provided to help understand it, most of this blog post also applies to uncurated AiiDA archives.